bufbuild/buf-examples/README.md

 Buf on [CircleCI] | [`.circleci`](./.circleci) | [CI/CD][ci]
 Buf on [GitHub Actions][actions] | [`.github`](./.github) | [CI/CD][ci]

-Several of these projects available as modules on the [Buf Schema Registry][bsr] under the [`buf-examples`][bsr-org] organization.
+Several of these projects are available as modules on the [Buf Schema Registry][bsr] under the [`buf-examples`][bsr-org] organization.

 [actions]: https://docs.github.com/actions